 Call Blocking Tools and Resources

 Call blocking is a tool used by phone companies to stop illegal and unwanted calls from reaching your phone.
-A recent FCC report found that by partnering with third-party analytics companies, providers are able to block billions of unwanted calls to American consumers each year.
+A second annual FCC report released in June 2021 found that many voice service providers and third-party analytics companies are improving their call blocking and labeling services and use new data to better detect robocalls.
+Billions of unwanted calls to American consumers are being blocked each year.

 Phone companies sometimes block calls connected to suspicious calling patterns proactively for their customers.
 Many phone companies also enable their customers to block additional unwanted calls by enrolling in a service or installing an app.
 Consumers can also adjust certain settings on their phone, sign up with a third-party service, or download a third-party app to block suspected unwanted calls.